sudonem/pfsense-wg-rotate/README.md

 Neither Netgate, nor the author of this project, nor any contributors shall be held liable for any direct, indirect, incidental, special, consequential, or punitive damages arising from its use.
 This script is not officially supported by Netgate, and no support services are provided by the author.
 If you experience any issues or adverse effects as a result of using this script, you do so entirely at your own risk with no recourse against the author or associated parties.

 **TL;DR** Make backups, thoroughly test & be careful.

+# TODO:
+- Automatically rotate the WAN ingress port for WireGuard in sync with the rotation of the tunnel listen port.
+- Extend functionality to allow targeting of a specific WireGuard tunnel.